telerik/kendo-ui-core/docs/intro/widget-basics/editing.md

 ### Get References to Specific Editor Controls

-You are able to access a particular editor element from the editor form by using `edit` event of the widget.
+You are able to access a particular editor element from the editor form by using the `edit` event of the widget.

-For a sample demo that demonstrates how to accomplish this task, refer to [this runnable example]({% slug howto_access_editor_controlsin_edit_events_grid %}).
+For a sample demo which demonstrates how to accomplish this task, refer to [this runnable example]({% slug howto_access_editor_controlsin_edit_events_grid %}).

 ### Update Models by Using Specific Editors